Republicanism in Australia: Liberal–National Coalition

 The National Party officially supports the status quo, but there have been some republicans within the party, such as former leader Tim Fischer.
+The Country Liberal Party also supports the status quo, but some republicans have been members of the party, including former leader Gary Higgins.

-Under then Prime Minister John Howard, a monarchist, the government initiated a process to settle the republican debate, involving a constitutional convention and a referendum.
+Under then prime minister John Howard, a monarchist, the government initiated a process to settle the republican debate, involving a constitutional convention and a referendum.
 Howard says the matter was resolved by the failure of the referendum.

 Australian Labor Party

 The Labor Party has supported constitutional change to become a republic since 1991 and has incorporated republicanism into its platform.
-Labor is currently the only party that proposes a series of plebiscites to restart the republican process.
+Labor has proposed a series of plebiscites to restart the republican process.
 Along with this, Labor spokesperson (and former federal attorney general) Nicola Roxon has previously said that reform will "always fail if we seek to inflict a certain option on the public without their involvement.
 This time round, the people must shape the debate".
 In the 2019 federal election, Labor's platform included a two-stage referendum on a republic to be held during the next parliamentary term; however, Labor was defeated in the election.

+Following Labor's win at the 2022 election, Matt Thistlethwaite was appointed Assistant Minister for the Republic in the First Albanese ministry, reporting to the Attorney-General.
+It the first time any person had held such a title.
+The position was abolished following a ministerial reshuffle in 2024.

-Greens
+Australian Greens

-The Greens party is a strong proponent for an Australian republic, and this is reflected in the Greens 'Constitutional Reform & Democracy' policy.
+The Australian Greens are a strong proponent for an Australian republic, and this is reflected in the Greens "Constitutional Reform & Democracy" policy.
 In 2009, the Greens proposed legislation to hold a plebiscite on a republic at the 2010 federal election.
 The bill was subject to a Senate inquiry, which made no recommendation on the subject, and the proposal was subsequently dropped.

 Democrats

-The Australian Democrats, Australia's third party from the 1970s until the 2000s, strongly supported a move towards a republic through a system of an elected Head of State through popular voting.
+The Australian Democrats, Australia's third party from the 1970s until the 2000s, strongly supported a move towards a republic through a system of an elected head of state through popular voting.